Registration frequently asked questions

 I received an eRegistration Failure message stating that I was not registered.

 Unless you have enough financial aid to cover your entire balance, or you pay in full, you are required to set up a payment plan to complete the registration process.
-Making a partial payment without completing a payment plan does not complete your registration (you are not registered.)
+Making a partial payment without completing a payment plan does not complete your registration, and you are not registered.